Glossary of technical writing terms

 machine translation (MT)

-The automatic translation of text using only software without the help of a translator.
-See also translation memory.
+Machine translation is the automatic translation of text using only software without the help of a translator.
+Refer also to post-editing; pre-editing; translation memory.

 manual